Nā Haumāna’s Journey

 Meet The Po’o

-Aunty Louella
+Kumu Louella

 Aunty Louella was born and raised in Seaside, CA. She has danced hula & tahitian for over 20 years.
-She is blessed by Gina Kehau Redira, whom she credits her dance knowledge and love of hula/tahitian to.
-Louella took a break from hula to pursue her nursing degree.
-Then in 2019, she found her way back to hula with Nā Haumāna.
-Louella began as our beginners & basics (Maile) class instructor in 2019, then in 2021, Akua blessed Louella to continue Nā Haumāna.
+She is blessed by Gina Kehau Redira, whom she credits her dance knowledge and love of hula/tahitian dance to.
+Aunty Louella began as our beginners & basics (Maile) class instructor in 2019, then in 2021, Akua blessed Aunty Louella to continue Nā Haumāna.
 Aunty Louella works as a registered nurse at Santa Clara Valley Medical Center.
 She resides in Marina, CA with her husband, Uncle Stephen, and their sons, Theo & Aisea.

 Aunty Stephanie